 Death leaves a heartache no one can heal.

 Secret Sunshine is a film focused on a truly emotional character study of suffering–trying to un-learn or negate the most important aspect of her life—motherhood.
 I have found it extremely difficult trying to describe a film filled with powerful emotional presence; without giving too much of the film away.
-Do-yeon as Shin-ae gives viewers nothing less than her every emotional outbreak–poising for every believable, heart-wrenching moment as a mother in crisis.
-Her struggle in coping after such a life-altering tragedy is what make this film beyond memorable.
+Do-Yeon as Shin-ae gives viewers nothing less than her every emotional outbreak–poising for every believable, heart-wrenching moment as a mother in crisis.
+Her struggle in coping with such a life-altering tragedy is what makes this film beyond memorable.

 Kang-ho as Kim Jong-chan presents a form of stability in all of the intense events of the film.
 It is as if he is there when you cannot withstand the brutal reality of Shin-ae pangs of her loss–he offers a constant sullen, and gentle comedic tenacity that makes the more depressing moments in this film almost bearable.